Sahiiil1406/S2_T18/readme.md

 development of advanced digital voting solutions

-Our project’s innovative approach lies in the integration of LFRS encryption with a comprehensive authorization framework, specifically tailored for digital voting.We are designing a secure digital voting system that ensures voter privacy and prevents fraud.
+Our project’s innovative approach lies in the integration of LFRS encryption with a comprehensive authorization framework, specifically tailored for digital voting.We are designing a secure digital voting system that ensures voter privacy and prevents fraud.
 ### Features:
 1. Enhanced Security: The LFRS encryption provides a high level of security against potential attacks, ensuring the integrity of each vote.
-2. Efficient Verification: The system allows for easy verification of votes without compromising voter anonymity.
+2. Efficient Verification: The system allows for easy verification of votes without compromising voter anonymity.
 3. Scalability: The digital nature of the system makes it adaptable to various scales, from small organizational votes to large national elections.
 4. Accessibility: By leveraging digital platforms, our system increases accessibility for voters,